snoopspy/gtrace/readme.md

 |se|stderr write option. default true|
 |file|file writing option. if file is nullptr(0), file writing is disabled. default nullptr(0)|

+* You can also change gtrace option by putting "gtrace.conf" file in executable directory as follows.

 # Example

 ```c